 How to find out more

 Service education and training staff, both within your unit and specialists, can often provide the best advice about what you might want and what it is actually possible for you to achieve.
 They can also provide you with information about the funding available to support your studies, and recommend the subjects that you should be encouraged to pursue – particularly with a view to a second career when leaving the Services.
 Increasing numbers of Forces learning and education centres and personal learning advisers also have access to e-learning opportunities.

-Information about courses is also available from learndirect (see ‘Key contacts’).
-It, too, runs its own courses and learning centres with tutor support, where students can undertake online learning, and that use ICT systems to enable users to access learning.
+Information about courses is also available from learndirect which also runs its own courses and learning centres with tutor support, where students can undertake online learning, and that use ICT systems to enable users to access learning.

 Other information sources include direct from the ‘horse’s mouth’ (somebody who has first-hand experience of a course or a training provider), written prospectuses and, of course, the internet.
-The website of the Open and Distance Learning Quality Council (ODL QC) is particularly helpful (again see ‘Key contacts’).
+The website of the Open and Distance Learning Quality Council (ODL QC) is particularly helpful.

 Who are the learning providers?

 Many learning providers are neither HE nor FE institutions, although they may have links of varying strengths with one or more colleges or universities.
 Many companies run large training departments, and there are also many commercial organisations that provide training to paying clients.
 Much of the training such providers deliver is of excellent quality and targeted carefully at the needs of civilian employers in a specific market sector.
 Many commercial businesses offering training use the premises of academic institutions to deliver courses, and may have contracts with employment agencies to help their students find work.

 You are likely to have heard of some of the bigger distance learning organisations, however – as mentioned above – there are many other providers out there too, also offering a wide range of courses, some with discounts for Service people (ask your education and training adviser for further information).